physiopy/phys2bids/docs/howto.rst

                     - sub-006_ses-01_task-test_rec-labchart_run-00_physio.log

 **Note**: The main idea is that ``phys2bids`` should be called through a loop that can process all the files of your dataset.
 It's still a bit cranky, but we're looking to implement *smarter* solutions.

 **Important**: Do not edit the heuristic file under where it says 'Don't modify below this!'.

-One last thing left to do: take these files, remove the logs, and share them in public platforms!
+*One last thing left to do:* take these files, remove the logs, and share them in public platforms!

- .. [#] Don't Panic.